Commissioners of Scotland Yard

 To combat an apparent problem with people throwing coal ashes into the street, the act also required every person in London, Westminster, Southwark and surrounding suburbs to sweep the area in front of their house "... every Wednesday and every Saturday in the Weeke".
 The act also prohibited the hooping of barrels and sawing of stones or rough timber in the streets.
 Rakers and scavengers were to use "... a Bell Horne Clapper or otherwise [and] shall make distinct and loud noise and give notice to the Inhabitants of theire coming ..." so "... that all persons concerned may bring forth theire respective Ashes Dust Dirt Filth and Soil to the respective Carts or Carriages".
 These scavengers were to be elected according to existing customs, and within 20 days rubbish collection rates (to be paid quarterly) were to be set by churchwardens and other leaders of the parish.

 Under the act, "... from Michaelmas until our Lady day ..."
 (29 September – 25 March) from dusk to 9 p.m. every householder was required to place a candle or lantern outside "... his house next the street to enlighten the same for Passengers ...".
 The act also ratified a decision by sewer commissioners on 8 August 1661 to construct two new sewers to drain the area near the Palace of Whitehall.

-After the Great Fire of London in 1666, several Acts to promote rebuilding vested the power of paving and sewer maintenance within the city solely in its Corporation.
+After the Great Fire of London in 1666, several acts to promote rebuilding vested the power of paving and sewer maintenance within the city solely in its Corporation.
 This restricted the Scotland Yard Commissioners to areas outside the city.
 The act was "to continue & be in force until the end of the First Session of the next p[er]liament", and when this happened in 1679 it was then "allowed to expire".

-A 1690 Act of Parliament imposed sanitation requirements on the districts around London similar to those of the 1662 Act, but did not revive the Commissioners.
+A 1690 act of Parliament, the London Streets, etc. Act 1690 (2 Will. & Mar.
+Sess.
+2. c.
+8) imposed sanitation requirements on the districts around London similar to those of the 1662 act, but did not revive the commissioners.
 Instead, powers of enforcing compliance were given to the justices of the peace.
 Sewerage in Westminster was transferred to the existing Westminster and Middlesex Commission of Sewers.